CISC3120/sampleprograms/web/GpaAppMono/Readme.md

 MongoDB is a NoSQL database.
 You can download the community edition of MongoDB freely at [https://www.mongodb.com/download-center#community](https://www.mongodb.com/download-center#community) and install the
-MongoDB by running the download the package.
-When you install MongoDB, it is recommended that you install the MongoDB Compass Community, a GUI application to manage MongoDB connections.
+MongoDB by running the downloaded package.
+When you install MongoDB, it is recommended that you install the **MongoDB Compass Community**, a GUI application to manage MongoDB connections.

 ### Configure and Run MongoDB